The Alder Centre

 As we prepare for our new Alder Centre building to begin welcoming more people back onsite, following the Covid-19 pandemic, we are growing our team of Volunteers to be involved in the day to day activities of the centre

 We have a range of volunteer roles available :

 - on the Child Death Helpline

 - Supporting our rememberance events and therapeutic breaks

 Welcomers: in the Heartspace

-Providing a welcome and hospitality for visitors to the Alder Centre
+Our Welcomers provide a warm, friendly welcome and hospitality for visitors to the Alder Centre

-Following a 1-2 day training course, we are asking Volunteers to offer 3-4 hours per week, giving visitors and clients a warm welcome and hospitality on weekday mornings and afternoons, and occasionally in the evening.
+Following a short training course, we are asking Welcomer Volunteers to offer 3-4 hours per week, giving visitors and clients a warm welcome and hospitality on weekday mornings and afternoons, and occasionally in the evening or on a weekend.

 Child Death Helpline